HoldenC05/OS.Project1/README.md

 ## Acknowledgements

-Kilo is based on the tutorial here: [LINK](https://viewsourcecode.org/snaptoken/kilo/index.html)
+This project is based on the tutorial here: [LINK](https://viewsourcecode.org/snaptoken/kilo/index.html)